-The Model_type and C_comp subparameters are required.
 The Polarity, Enable, Vinl, Vinh, Vmeas, Cref, Rref, and Vref subparameters are optional.
-C_comp defines the silicon die capacitance.
-This value should not include the capacitance of the package.
-C_comp is allowed to use "NA" for the min and max values only.
 The Polarity subparameter can be defined as either Non-Inverting or Inverting, and the Enable subparameter can be defined as either Active-High or Active-Low.

 The Cref and Rref subparameters correspond to the test load that the semiconductor vendor uses when specifying the propagation delay and/or output switching time of the model.
 The Vmeas subparameter is the reference voltage level that the semiconductor vendor uses for the model.
 Include Cref, Rref, Vref, and Vmeas information to facilitate board-level timing simulation.
 The assumed connections for Cref, Rref, and Vref are shown in the following diagram: